leonlinsx/minimal-mistakes/_posts/2019-03-10-why-i-write.md

 5. Talk about [burying the lead huh](https://www.merriam-webster.com/words-at-play/bury-the-lede-versus-lead "lede or lead")
 6. I hadn't read either Marks's or Morgan's comments prior to setting up this blog; I came across them before writing this post in a convenient coincidence
 7. Admittedly lazy, though I suppose some self-promotion doesn't hurt
+8. Also echoed by [Fred](https://avc.com/2019/03/being-wrong/ "being wrong") and [Howard](http://howardlindzon.com/where-were-you-on-march-9-2009/ "where were you") on their blogs
+9. Real time example of how writing helps in thinking better